iluvjava/Maths/Notebook 2.0/CSE 546/Training Neural Net with Pytorch.md

 ```

 Don't forget:
-* Detatch and then clear the gradient for the parameter after you used it
+* Detach and then clear the gradient for the parameter after you used it

 **The Linear Module**